esphome/esphome-docs/components/output/esp8266_pwm.rst

     :image: pwm.png

 The ESP8266 Software PWM platform allows you to use a software PWM on the pins GPIO0-GPIO16 on your ESP8266.
-As this is only a software PWM and not a hardware PWM (like the :doc:`ESP32 LEDC PWM <ledc>`) and has a key
-disadvantage: There can be a noticeable amount of flickering with increased WiFi activity.

-If you need a stable PWM signal, it’s definitely recommended to use the successor of the ESP8266, the ESP32, and its :doc:`ESP32 LEDC PWM <ledc>` instead.
+Note that this is a software PWM, so there can be some flickering during periods of high wifi activity.
+Hardware PWMs like the one on the ESP32 (see :doc:`ledc`) are preferred.

 .. code-block:: yaml